tancheff/interactive-content/EN/02-Conditional-Statements/02-Logical-Expressions.md

 Comparing text using the `equals()` method.

-Two string operands are equal when both of them are `null` or both string instances are of the same length and have identical characters in each character position:
+Two string operands are equal when both of them are `null` or both string instances are of the same length and have identical characters on each character position:
 ```java live
 String a = "Examplе";
 String b = a;